 Water management plays a critical role in making a home safe, comfortable and durable.
 Water management also helps in managing risk and maintaining insurance coverage.
 While construction methods vary by region and market, the goal of water management is the same for every home: to prevent water intrusion by guiding water down and away from the home.

-What Happens?
+Water Intrusion in the Home—What Happens?
 And Where?